This article was updated for September 2023

 The Constitution for Kids

 It’s never too early to teach the Constitution.
 But teaching this complicated historical-political-social topic to youngsters may be a challenge.
 The Constitution for Kids rises to it, offering constitutional basics for K-3 kids.
+Also available for grades 4-7 and 8-12.

 National Constitution Center Educational Resources For The Classroom